Natural Fertility Treatments to Avoid Invasive Infertility Treatment and Get Pregnant

 What does this mean?
 Am I allowed to eat ice cream now?

 Yes, but under two suggestions.
 Eat organic dairy products.
 I know it costs more but you are worth it.
-And of course, as a part of a complete Nutrient Dense Fertility Diet.
+And of course, eating ice cream should be a part of a complete Nutrient Dense Fertility Diet.

-And 2, Make it healthy by sneaking in some other fertility goodies.
+And two, Make it healthy by sneaking in some other fertility goodies.

 Hethir’s Fertility Milkshake

-1 C. Stoneyfield’s Gotta Have Vanilla Ice cream
+1 C. Stoneyfield’s Organic Gotta Have Vanilla Ice Cream

 1 C. Raw organic whole milk